philwareham/textpattern-hive-framework/README.md

     <txp::media_file category="" filename="" primary-button="" large-button="" />

-`category` and `filename` are interchangeable (use one or the other, where appropriate) - if both are provided then `category` is used in preference and `filename` is ignored.
+`category` and `filename` are interchangeable (use one or the other, where appropriate)—if both are provided then `category` is used in preference and `filename` is ignored.

 `primary-button` is optional.
 If set to `1`, this will render a more prominent button.